 What to Expect When Donating Plasma

-It varies from area to area.
-Most centers will give bonuses to first time donors for the first two or three visits.
+Earning $50 to $75 for the first two donations, regardless of weight, is common.
+Earning up to $400 before bonus incentives is very possible.
+How much they pay varies from area to area.
+Most centers will give bonuses to first-time donors for the first two or three visits.
 If the rates aren’t easy to find, be assertive and ask.
 Everyone should understand that money is your main reason for being there.

-Plasma centers need regular donors, so they often offer extra bonuses to them.
-Because they have to pool 2-3 donations from the same donor before they can use the plasma, donation centers try to get repeat donors as much as possible.
+Plasma centers need regular (recurring) donors, so they often offer extra bonuses to them.
+Because they have to pool two to three donations from the same donor before they can use the plasma, donation centers try to attract repeat donors as much as possible.

 Donors who return twice a week for a month can receive up to $300 or more extra in bonuses.

 How often can you donate plasma?

 Donors can return every two days as long as no health concerns come up.